changswap/changswap-document/core-products/brewery-pool.md

 1. You STAKE your CHANG to get BREWERY
 2. Now you are earning a portion of 25% of each block reward
-3. Now you stake that BREWERY and start earning tokens from brand new BSC projects
+3. Now you stake that BREWERY and start earning tokens from brand new BKC projects

 This is galaxy mega brain CHANG compounding.